ezeoleaf/awesome-golang-repositories/README.md

 [rakuten](https://github.com/davidbolet/rakuten): This repository shows how to call rakuten's linkshare affiliate API to retrieve links; also feeds a wordpress database with them
 [clean-architecture-go-v2](https://github.com/eminetto/clean-architecture-go-v2): Clean Architecture sample
 [FinderGo](https://github.com/onmyway133/FinderGo): 🐢 Open terminal quickly from Finder
 [gorazor](https://github.com/sipin/gorazor): Razor view engine for go
+[mira](https://github.com/thesephist/mira): A place for notes, but for the people I keep in touch with